KranKRival/MarioBrosNX/README.md

 # Disclaimer:
-All ingame images and sound belong to its authors and none other, the right for mario bros title belongs to nintendo. this game crated for fun and love of the community
+All ingame images and sound belong to its authors and none other, the right for mario bros title belongs to nintendo. this game created for fun and love of the community

 HAVE FUN MARIO!!!